jwilber/old_website/_posts/2014-12-12-sotus-analysis.markdown

 <img src="/images/bushobama_clouds.png" />

 As we'd expect, multiple words are shared between the two presidents.
 Many of these co-occurrences are words we'd expect to see in any SOTUS speech, irrespective of the president.
 What makes the analysis interesting is the different words.
-For example, words like "terror", "freedom", and  "iraqi" occur very often in Bush's speeches, revealing the pillars of policy during his time in office (particularly his focus on terrorism and the middle east).
-On the other hand, Obama's words, such as "job", "economy", and "company" speak to the issues of his time in office, which were largely dominated by the recession.
+For example, words like _terror_, _freedom_, and  _iraqi_ occur very often in Bush's speeches, revealing the pillars of policy during his time in office (particularly his focus on terrorism and the middle east).
+On the other hand, Obama's words, such as _job_, _economy_, and _company_ speak to the issues of his time in office, which were largely dominated by the recession.

 Whiles individual analyses are undoubtedly interesting, zooming in on each  president is consuming both with regards to time and space.
 Thus, rather than assessing each speech individually, we'll analyze the speeches as an aggregate.